MySQL Online DDL and pt-online-schema-change

 method

-Use official MySQL features (MySQL 5.6 and above)
+Use official MySQL features (MySQL 5.6 and later)

 The online DDL feature implemented in MySQL 5.6 allows some operations to be performed without locking.